Tips for engaging parents in digital safety

 Often parents feel overwhelmed by the many issues children face when using the internet, with 50% feeling that their children know more about technology than them.
 A traditional approach to educating parents is to use the ‘worst case scenario’ model which highlights the most extreme threats to children.
 This approach often causes parents to severely restrict the internet access of children or disengage with the process entirely.

-In school a measured approach is taken with some level of web-filtering being applied as well as education of the user being seen as the most useful way to help children keep themselves safe.
-This approach is likely to engage parents too, who would feel more empowered and informed to educate their child.
+In school, a measured approach is taken with some level of web-filtering being applied, as well as the education of the user being seen as the most useful way to help children keep themselves safe.
+This approach is likely to engage parents too, who will then feel more empowered and informed to educate their child.
 Below are some useful ways to engage parents in taking an active approach to digital safety.

 - Get the students involved: when primary aged pupils have learned about digital safety they could go home wearing badges that say ‘Ask Me About…’ and insert a digital safety topic that they can take home.
 Pupils could also write their own digital safety newsletters for parents.